Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline: Neural network architectures

-The VAE architecture used in this study was selected after hyperparameters optimization on validation datasets withheld from training, and inspired by previously successful architectures in similar settings, in particular Ref.~\cite{Herrero-Garcia:2021goa}.
+The VAE architecture used in this study was selected after hyperparameter optimization on validation datasets withheld from training, and inspired by previously successful architectures in similar settings, in particular Ref.~\cite{us_sup}.
 It consists of an encoder that takes vectorized data inputs $\mathbf{x}_\text{in}$ (see Sec.~\ref{sec:data}) in batches of size $L=10$ and processes it through two dense (i.e., fully-connected) layers with 2000 and 500 units respectively.
 The latent space dimension is $m=128$.
 The decoder has a dual-network structure.
 Both networks within the decoder begin with an input of shape 128, and process it through dense layers of 500 and 2000 units, culminating in two output layers $\mathbf{x}_D$ and $\log \boldsymbol{\sigma}^2$ with shape matching $\mathbf{x}_\text{in}$.
-We note that this architecture may not scale for use on raw time series PMT readout data, given that dense, fully connected neural networks are not optimal for the sparsity one would expect from such data (leading to optimisation issues and computational inefficiency).
-Therefore, a more suitable architecture would be needed to use raw data as input.
-This is the subject of future work.
+The architecture is summarized in Table~\ref{tab:vae_architecture}.
+We note that this architecture does not scale for use on raw time series PMT readout data, given that dense, fully connected neural networks are not optimal for the sparsity one would expect from such data (leading to optimization issues and computational inefficiency).
+Therefore, a more suitable architecture, such as the one presented in Ref.~\cite{arxiv_sim_inf}, would be needed to use raw data as input.

-For training, we use an Adamax optimiser with a learning rate of \(0.5 \times 10^{-3}\) .
-The training process involves computing the loss for a batch of data, determining the gradient of this loss with respect to the model's parameters, and then adjusting these parameters using the optimiser.
-The entire training regimen is set to run for 30 epochs, with an optimised $\beta$ value of 10 (via uniform hyper-parameter scans).
-We present the architecture used from this study in Table~\ref{tab:vae_architecture}.
+For training, we use an Adamax optimizer with a learning rate of \(0.5 \times 10^{-3}\).
+The entire training regimen is set to run for 30 epochs, with an optimized $\beta$ value of 10 (via uniform hyperparameter scans).
+Validation tests of the so-obtained latent space representation are presented in ~\ref{appenix:VAE}.